trick77/tunlr-style-dns-unblocking/README.md

 THIS IS NOT A TUTORIAL!

-The configuration generator (genconf.php) has two modes:
+The configuration generator (genconf.php) offers three different modes:
 - pure-sni (Simple Setup)
 - non-sni (Advanced Setup)
 - local (Advanced Setup)